 CMV is not considered to be highly contagious.
 However, a person with an active CMV infection can transmit the virus to another person though close contact that allows the transfer of body fluids such as urine, tears, saliva, blood, semen, cervical secretions, and breast milk.

 Children in day care or preschool are a significant risk group.
-These settings put children in close contact with one another, and children often don't have the personal hygiene practices that would help to prevent transmission of the CMV virus.
+These settings put children in close contact with one another, and children often do not have the personal hygiene practices that would help to prevent transmission of the CMV virus.

 Signs and symptoms

 Most healthy individuals who have a CMV infection will not have symptoms.
-However, when symptoms are present they are often similar to those of glandular fever.
-The incubation period of the CMV virus varies but symptoms usually become apparent about three to 12 weeks after exposure to the virus.
-Duration of symptoms also varies, though on average they last for two to three weeks.
+However, when symptoms are present, they are often similar to those of glandular fever.
+Severity and duration can vary but, on average, will last for two to three weeks.
 Symptoms may include:

 - Muscle aches